-Decide which way to provide support
+Decide how to provide support

-You can provide assisted digital support in one of 3 ways:
+You can provide assisted digital support:

 - in person